The High Fructose Adventures of Annoying Orange

-The High Fructose Adventures of Annoying Orange, or simply The Annoying Orange, is an American television series created by Tom Sheppard and Dane Boedigheimer for Cartoon Network.
+The High Fructose Adventures of Annoying Orange, or simply Annoying Orange HFA, is an American live-action animated comedy television series created by Dane Boedigheimer and Tom Sheppard for Cartoon Network.
 Based on the characters from Boedigheimer's web series Annoying Orange, created by her (Note: Boedigheimer is transgender and uses she/her and they/them pronouns.) and Spencer Grove, it was produced by Annoying Orange, Inc., The Collective, and 14th Hour Productions.
 A preview aired on May 28, 2012, and the official premiere was on June 11, 2012.
 The show ended on March 17, 2014, with 2 seasons and 60 episodes, with a total of thirty episodes per season.

 The series also featured many well-known guest stars such as Mark Hamill, Slash, Kendall Jenner, Carly Rae Jepsen, Carlos Alazraqui, Jim Belushi, Matt Bomer, "Weird Al" Yankovic, Rainn Wilson, Seth Green, George Takei, among others.

 Plot

 The show follows the lives of Annoying Orange and his friends: the sarcastic Pear, the sassy Passion Fruit, the tiny Midget Apple, the eccentric Marshmallow, the unlucky Apple, the elderly Grandpa Lemon, and the egocentric Grapefruit.
-The show diverges from the YouTube series in that the Fruit Gang lives on a fruit stand in a supermarket called "Dane Boe's" (a reference to the creator of the same name) rather than in the kitchen.

-A reoccurring character from the Annoying Orange YouTube series called Nerville (played by internet personality Toby Turner) now runs the supermarket (mainly as the janitor), and is the only human who can talk to the fruit.
+The show diverges from the YouTube series in that they reside at a fruit stand in Dane Boe's, a supermarket (Note: The name is a reference to the creator of the same name.) rather than in a kitchen.
+Nerville (played by internet personality Toby Turner), a new addition to the cast, runs the supermarket (mainly as a janitor) and is the only human who can talk to the fruits.